nawka12/adept-sampler/README.md

 - **Phase-Aware Noise**: Subtly adjusts noise injection based on sampling phase for optimal diversity without excessive noisiness
 - **Enhanced Derivatives**: Ancestral-specific derivative computation with subtle adaptive corrections for better noise handling

-**Note**: All enhanced features are now properly reflected in the generation metadata (PNG info) for accurate parameter tracking.

 ### Notes

 - Adept Solver is training-free and compatible with all sigma schedules (including WebUI native, AOS, Entropic, etc.).